 He’s an AFI winner.
-He won the NSW Premier’s History Award, the Victorian Premier’s Literary Award for Screenwriting and a Eureka award, Australia’s premier award for science journalism.
+He won the NSW Premier’s History Award, the Victorian Premier’s Literary Award for Screenwriting and the Eureka award two years in a row, Australia’s premier award for science journalism.

-Among international awards he has a strange menagerie, a Canadian Rockie from BANFF World Media Festival Best Science and Technology Program, a Leo award and a Gemini award for most outstanding documentary.
-He has a Remi award from Worldfest Houston, a double Helix from Jackson Hole Science Media awards for best long form series, a New York Festival, World Silver Medal for docudrama, and a Gold Camera Award, US International Film and Video Festival.
+Among international awards, he has a strange menagerie; a couple of Canadian Rockies, again two years in a row, from BANFF World Media Festival Best Science and Technology Programs, and a Leo award and a Gemini award for most outstanding documentary.
+He has two Remi awards from Worldfest Houston, a double Helix from Jackson Hole Science Media awards for best long form series, a New York Festival, World Silver Medal for docudrama, and a Gold Camera Award, US International Film and Video Festival.

-Among the menagerie are Atom awards for best science, best history and best factual documentary, a Henry Lawson literary award, a Yellow Einstein from Brazil, and the Manning Clark House National Cultural Group award for making an outstanding contribution to the quality of Australian cultural life.
+Among the menagerie are Atom awards for best science, best history and best factual programs, a Henry Lawson literary award, a Yellow Einstein from Brazil, a Best Documentary from Picture This, International Disability Film Festival, and the Manning Clark House National Cultural Group award for making an outstanding contribution to the quality of Australian cultural life.

 His formal qualifications are a degree in Fine Arts, and Postgraduate studies in Film, but he finds almost everything really, really, really, interesting.